 From Sweet to Heat: A Farmers Market Guide to Peppers

-As summer starts to wind down, pepper season is heating up.
-Native to the Americas, the fruits of Capsicum annuum are in full force at our farmers market from late summer into early fall, where you can find more than 40 varieties in just about every color of the rainbow.
+Pepper season is heating up!
+Native to the Americas, the fruits of Capsicum annuum are in full force at our farmers market from late summer into early fall, where you can find dozens of varieties in just about every color of the rainbow.

 When picking fresh peppers, look for deep, rich colors and glossy skins, and avoid wrinkles and bruising.
 As they ripen, many peppers change color from green to other bright colors, and some get spicier.
 When working with hot chiles, avoid contact with your eyes and always wash your hands thoroughly with dish soap, or use gloves.